NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 runtime.
 Also, the development nodes provide the only gateway for writing into the ``/apps/contrib/`` directories.

-The development nodes for orion are:
+The development nodes for Orion are:

    * ``orion-devel-1.hpc.msstate.edu``
    * ``orion-devel-2.hpc.msstate.edu``